jsmoriss/nbsp-french/readme.txt

 License URI: http://www.gnu.org/licenses/gpl.txt
 Requires At Least: 3.0
 Tested Up To: 4.6
-Stable Tag: 1.6.0-1
+Stable Tag: 1.6.1-1

 Adds a non-breaking space between words and punctuation marks to avoid inappropriate line-breaks in French.

 == Description ==

-Adds a non-breaking space between words and punctuation marks to avoid inappropriate line-breaks in French.
-Recognized punctuation:
+This plugin will add non-breaking spaces where appropriate in the content, excerpt, comments, and text widget &mdash; skipping over pre-formatted code blocks and scripts &mdash; and if the `<!--:fr-->` HTML  tag is found, non-breaking spaces will be added only between the `<!--:fr-->` and `<!--:-->` HTML tags.

+= Recognized Punctuation =

 * !
 * ?